Washington Toxics Coalition Programs

 WTC gets results.
 We are the people who:

-- Got BPA banned from baby bottles and sports bottles in Washington.
-The ban on BPA in baby bottles was taken up nationally by the FDA in 2012.
+- Banned BPA from baby bottles and sports bottles in Washington.
+The ban on BPA in baby bottles was taken up nationally by the FDA.

-- Won the strongest controls in the nation on lead, cadmium, and phthalates in children's products with the Children’s Safe Products Act of 2008 (CSPA).
+- Won the strongest controls in the nation on lead, cadmium, and phthalates in children's products.

-- Achieved implementation in 2012 of the nation's most comprehensive reporting under CSPA; manufacturers must now report if their children's products sold in Washington contain any of 66 harmful chemicals.
+- Achieved the nation's most comprehensive chemical reporting requirement; manufacturers must now report if their children's products sold in Washington contain any of 66 harmful chemicals.

-- Got the nation's first program in place to phase out persistent toxic chemicals (PBTs), resulting in the phase-out of two key Puget Sound contaminants - mercury in 2003 and PBDE flame retardants in 2007.
+- Got the nation's first program in place to phase out persistent toxic chemicals resulting in the phase out of two key Puget Sound contaminants - mercury and PBDE flame retardants.

-- Spurred a voluntary phase out of PBDE production nationally through our ban in Washington State.
+- Spurred a voluntary phase out of PBDE production nationally through our ban in Washington.
 A known persistent and bioaccumulative pollutant in Puget Sound, PBDE levels in one species of monitored fish have begun to fall.

 WTC is closing in on additional neurotoxic, cancer-causing flame retardants.
 Our goal is to get them phased out of children's products and furniture in Washington and to require companies to use safer alternatives.
 Support for the phase out has dramatically increased over the last two years and has attracted remarkable bipartisan support in Washington in this era of partisan gridlock.
 These flame retardants have been shown to be ineffective in many fire safety applications and safer alternatives have already been demonstrated.
 It's time to push this phase out over the top and get these toxic flame retardants under control.